Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Theoretical Properties

-We explain the rationality of the technical conditions in details as follows.
-First, Condition (C\ref{condition:param_space}) assumes that the parameter space is compact, which is a regular condition in literature \citep{arellano2007understanding,lin2012estimation,bonhomme2015grouped,su2016identifying,liu2020identification}.
-Condition (C\ref{condition:distribution}) specifies the dependence structure of the observations.
-Specifically, (C\hyperref[condition:stationary]{2.1}) assumes that for each individual, weak time dependence is allowed across the time dimension.
-The corresponding mixing coefficient decays at an exponential rate as the time gap between two observations increases.
-(C\hyperref[condition:independency]{2.2}) assumes cross-sectional independence that the individuals are mutually independent.
-This dependence assumption is widely specified in the panel data literature \citep{gao2007nonlinear,bonhomme2015grouped,sarafidis2015partially,su2016identifying,liu2020identification}.
-Condition (C\ref{condition:exp_tail}) assumes a certain extent of smoothness for the loss function as well as its derivatives.
+We explain the rationale of the technical conditions in detail as follows.
+First, Condition \eqref{condition:param_space} assumes that the parameter space is compact, which is a regular condition in literature \citep{bonhomme2015grouped,su2016identifying,liu2020identification}.
+Condition \eqref{condition:distribution} specifies the dependence structure of the observations.
+Specifically, \eqref{condition:stationary} assumes that for each individual, weak time dependence is allowed across the time dimension, which is milder than the {\it i.i.d.} condition in \cite{zou2020consistent}. \eqref{condition:independency} assumes cross-sectional independence, i.e., the individuals are mutually independent.
+This dependence assumption is widely specified in the panel data literature \citep{gao2007nonlinear,bonhomme2015grouped,sarafidis2015partially,liu2020identification}.
+Condition \eqref{condition:buffer_len} regulates the length of the buffer zone introduced in our cross-validation scheme to mitigate the temporal dependence between the two data folds \citep{semenova2023inference}.
+Condition \eqref{condition:exp_tail} assumes a certain extent of smoothness for the loss function as well as its derivatives.
 In addition, the exponential bound is imposed on the tail probability of the related function, and similar conditions are assumed by \cite{bonhomme2015grouped} and \cite{liu2020identification}.
-Condition (C\ref{condition:higher_order_smoothness}) basically requires a bounded moment condition for the $m_2$th moment of the derivatives, which is also assumed in relevant literature to ensure the grouping accuracy \citep{hahn2004jackknife,su2016identifying,liu2020identification}.
+Condition \eqref{condition:higher_order_smoothness} basically requires a bounded moment condition for the $q_2$th moment of the derivatives, which is also assumed in the relevant literature to ensure the grouping accuracy \citep{hahn2004jackknife,su2016identifying,liu2020identification}.